“Voice”, a group of citizens interested in hands-on art experiences for all ages, working in partnership with the city recreation programs, is formed.

-Also in 1976, equipment and supply needs motivated our group to formalize as a 501(c)(3) nonprofit organization called the Ambroz Arts Advisory Board.
-During this time we accomplished:
+Equipment and supply needs motivated this group to formalize as a 501(c)(3) nonprofit organization, called the ‘Ambroz Arts Advisory Board’.
+During this time period, they accomplished the following:

-- 2. creating a Very Special Arts Festival for people with disabilities.
-This included all schools in the seven county area including the cerebral palsy center, and group homes.
+Created a ‘Very Special Arts’ Festival for people with disabilities.
+This included all schools in the seven-county area, including the Cerebral Palsy Center and group homes.

-An integrated curricular outreach which has all students, teachers, and staff in a hands-on Raku experience.
-This drew interest from School Arts magazine as a prime example of an integrated arts program in education.
-This continues to this day doing one to two schools per year.
-As a result the Raku project has changed participation in youth programs from approximately 75 to over 700 participants annually.
+An integrated curricular outreach program that included all students, teachers, and staff in a hands-on Raku experience in each school.
+This program received recognition from School Arts magazine as a prime example of an integrated arts programming in education.
+This program continues to this day, going into one to two schools per year.
+As a result, the project has increased participation in youth programs from approximately 75 students in 1985 to over 700 participants annually in 2019.

-We began the Cedar Rapids Ethnic Festival as a showcase of ethnic art and culture in our area.
+Introduction of the ‘Cedar Rapids Ethnic Festival’ as a showcase of ethnic art and culture in our area.
 Community nonprofit ethnic organizations were invited to participate.
-Monies earned provided a host of services.
-This turned the Festival into a community celebration of accomplishments provided by all organizations throughout the year.
+The Festival evolved into a community celebration of accomplishments provided by all organizations throughout the year.